Deantwo/VrcStringDownloaderOverride/README.md

 * Click the menu strip option: *Pages* -> *Load Pages*
   * This will allow you to load pages from a file

-If the String Downloader function uses URLs that aren't part of VRChat's list of trusted URL, then a custom SSL certificate will need to be made to include those hostnames.
+If the world uses the String Downloader function with URLs that aren't part of VRChat's list of trusted URL; `"*.github.io", "pastebin.com", "gist.githubusercontent.com"`, then a custom SSL certificate will need to be made to include those hostnames.
 * Create the pages and enter the desired URLs on them
-* Click the menu strip option: *Certificates* -> *Create new Custom SSL*
+* Click the menu strip option: *Certificate* -> *Create SSL for Custom URLs*

 ## Example world
 I made an example world where you can test this vulnerability.